Code-Institute-Submissions/Recipe-search/README.md

 - [Github Repository](https://github.com/jonathanuk84/Recipe-search)

 ![AmIResponsive](assets/ReadMe.Images/Responsive.PNG))

 # UX
-This website has been designed to act as an online recipes finder for people looking for specific meals or deserts.
-It has been created showing my skills in HTML, CSS and js so far.
+This website has been designed to act as an online recipe finder for people looking for specific meals or deserts.
+It has been created showing my skills in HTML, CSS and JavaScript so far.

 # Wireframe